Viera, the planned community on Rockledge's western edge

 The 1980s planning and 1990s build-out

 Construction began in the late 1980s.
 Early residential phases focused on housing for the Brevard County government workforce and the regional retirees who were moving to Florida.
 By the late 1990s, Viera had become a significant share of Brevard County’s residential growth.
-By the 2000s, Viera’s commercial center (The Avenue Viera shopping district) had become a regional shopping destination drawing customers from across central Brevard County.
+The Avenue Viera shopping center opened in 2004 with over 100 retailers and quickly became a regional shopping destination drawing customers from across central Brevard County.

 Annexation by Rockledge